Required

 Cost of Living Index

-While Hawaii is in the middle of our overall ranking, it’s known as a state where the cost of living is extremely high.
+While Hawaii is in the middle of our overall ranking, it’s known as a state with an extremely high cost of living.
 While the cost of living is the lowest in Mississippi, it doesn’t help credit scores in the state, perhaps because the wages are the lowest.

 Student Loan Debt